-Internationally, the "slow food" movement has grown exponentially, providing a boost to small farms in an era of industrialized agriculture and making fresher food, often organically grown, more readily available.
-Kentuckians are embracing the movement of foods grown closer to home, giving rise to an increasing number of bustling farmers' markets that have helped advance agricultural diversification in a post-tobacco world and make healthy fare more readily available.
-Ten years ago there were 114 farmers' markets registered with the Kentucky Department of Agriculture-and during the 2017 market season there were 162.
-In 2008, more than three-fourths of Kentuckians said they occasionally (51.5 percent) or frequently (28.6 percent) made purchases at a farmers' market.
-Another way to obtain locally grown food is through a CSA, community-supported agriculture, which permit consumers to buy a portion of a farmer's output-fruits, vegetables, and other farm products delivered weekly-at the beginning of the growing season.
-Kentucky is a leader in the number of farms that market products through CSAs.
-Vermont is the national leader at 53 CSA farms per 100,000 population, followed by Maine at 31.
-Kentucky ranks 11th nationally at 8.2.
-The U.S. average is 4.0 and the competitor state average is 3.7.
+Internationally, the "slow food" movement has grown exponentially, providing a boost to small farm profits in an era of industrialized agriculture and making fresher food, often organically grown, more readily available.
+Kentuckians are embracing the movement of foods grown closer to home, giving rise to an increasing number of bustling farmers' markets that have helped advance agricultural diversification and make healthy fare more readily available.
+Farms can sell directly to consumers through farmers' markets, on-site stores, online, and through a CSA, community-supported agriculture, which permit consumers to buy a portion of a farmer's output-fruits, vegetables, and other farm products delivered weekly-at the beginning of the growing season.
+Research shows that farms engaged in selling directly to consumers are more likely to stay in business.
+Ten years ago there were 114 farmers' markets registered with the Kentucky Department of Agriculture, and now there are more than 160.
+Of Kentucky's nearly 76,000 farms, about 3,800 sell agricultural products directly to consumers, up from just over 3,400 in 2012.
+This represents 5 percent of Kentucky farms, which is lower than the competitor states (5.7%) and the U.S. (6.4%).
+The New England states lead the nation in selling farm goods directly to consumers, evidenced by New Hampshire (28.9%), Vermont (26.9%), and Maine (26.9%).